littlepawcoding/mindsalike/README.md

 ### Run Your Development Servers

-- Run `yarn` on root folder to install dependencies related to Express.
-- Do `yarn start` to run the server. <br>
+- Run `yarn start` in project directory to start the Express <br>
   _Port should start on Localhost:5000._

-- Run `yarn start` in project directory to start the Express server on port 5000
-- You can test your client app in `http://localhost:3000`
-- You can test your API in `http://localhost:5000/api`
+- Test your API in `http://localhost:5000`

 ## Resources